-Here are six tips to help you find your next historical romantic read as well as a convenient clickable list of historical romance authors linked directly to our catalog for placing requests or checking out e-books or audiobooks.
-Also, browse our If You Like Contemporary Romance reading recommendations.
+Here some tips to help you find your next historical romantic read as well as a convenient clickable list of historical romance authors linked directly to our catalog for placing requests or checking out e-books or audiobooks.
+You might also find reading suggestions at If You Like Historical Fiction and If You Like Contemporary Romance.

 1. Read an award winner.